XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-statsd.md

         $ sudo systemctl restart rippled

-For a quick way to check if metrics are being exported, try the following command:
+0. Check that the metrics are being exported by executing the following command.

         $ tcpdump -i en0 | grep UDP

-Replace en0 with the appropriate network interface for your machine.
+Replace `en0` with the appropriate network interface for your machine.
+For a complete list of the interfaces on your machine use `$ tcpdump -D`.

 Sample Output:

         00:41:53.066333 IP 192.0.2.2.63409 > 192.0.2.0.8125: UDP, length 196

-If you periodically see the 8125 port suffix on the destination address, you can be confident that your server is properly exporting StatsD metrics.
+Assuming you are using the default destination port in your config file, you should periodically see the 8125 suffix on the destination address.

 For descriptions of each StatsD metric see the `rippledmon` [repository](https://github.com/ripple/rippledmon)